gambitproject/gambit/doc/tools.rst

    strategies for extensive games.
 (This has no effect for strategic games, since a strategic game is its own reduced strategic game.)

+.. cmdoption:: -D

+   .. versionadded:: 14.0.3

+   The default output format for computed equilibria is a comma-separated list of strategy or action probabilities, suitable for postprocessing by automated tools.
+Specifying `-D` instead causes the program to output greater detail on each equilbrium profile computed.

+.. cmdoption:: -P

+   By default, the program computes Nash equilibria in an extensive game.
+This switch instructs the program to find only equilibria which are subgame perfect.
+(This has no effect for strategic games, since there are no proper subgames of a strategic game.)

 .. cmdoption:: -h

    Prints a help message listing the available options.